Quantum loop groups for arbitrary quivers: The roots of the functions

 \end{proposition}

 \begin{proof} We will deal with the case of $\pm = +$, as the case $\pm = -$ is analogous.
-We assume that \eqref{eqn:dual} have been constructed for all $\b0 \leq \bk < \bn$ such that \eqref{eqn:dual 1}--\eqref{eqn:dual 2} holds in all degrees $< \bn$, and let us perform the construction for $\bn$.
+We assume that \eqref{eqn:dual} have been constructed for all $\b0 \leq \bk < \bn$ such that \eqref{eqn:dual 1} and \eqref{eqn:dual 2} hold in all degrees $< \bn$, and let us perform the construction for $\bn$.
 Let

-denote the degree $\bn$ component of the ideal $(W_{A,\pm \bk, \pm d})_{\b0 \leq \bk < \bn, d \in \BZ} \subset \tUUp$.
+denote the degree $\bn$ component of the ideal $(W_{A, \bk, d})_{\b0 \leq \bk < \bn, d \in \BZ} \subset \tUUp_A$.

 \begin{claim} For any $R^- \in \CV_{A,-\bn}$, we have

 in the notation of \eqref{eqn:primary}.

 \end{claim}